 A photo of the column can be purchased from Westminster Abbey Library.

-Before their destruction during the 1939-45 war there were memorial stained glass windows to Barnard, Cooper and Bankes below the north transept rose window.
+Before their destruction during the 1939-45 war there were also memorial stained glass windows to Barnard, Cooper and Bankes below the north transept rose window.

 A memorial stone with brass letters for members of the Rifle Brigade still remains just inside the north entrance.